 The technology involved here is worth thinking about.
 Even now, this was a rather costly experiment as these things go, and it’s worth a paper in a good journal.
 But a few years ago, needless to say, it would have been a borderline-insane idea, and a few years before that it would have been flatly impossible.
 A few years from now it’ll be routine, and a few years after that it probably won’t be done at all, having been superseded by something more elegant that no one’s come up with yet.
 But for now, we’re entering the age where wildly sequence-intensive experiments, many of which no one even bothered to think about before, will start to run.

 Very interesting.
-He is exactly right that the technology advances continuing at an amazing pace allow for experiments we (and least I) can’t even imagine today to become common in just a few years.
+He is exactly right that the technology advances continuing at an amazing pace allow for experiments we (at least I) can’t even imagine today to become common in just a few years.
 And the insights from those experiments will allow us to think of new experiments… Wonderful.

 Related: How do antibiotics kill bacteria? - Drug Resistant Bacteria More Common - Statistics for Experimenters

-April 19th, 2008 at 9:04 am
+April 19th, 2008 @ 9:04 am

 An understanding of evolution is absolutely fundamental to scientific thinking…